Internship & Senior Project Opportunities

 During the October 2024 Whatcom Housing Week, representatives from WWU, Whatcom Community College (WCC) and Bellingham Technical College (BTC) hosted a panel to explore “Creatively Housing College Students in Whatcom County.”
 The outcome from the session is a list of brainstormed ideas looking for more research.
 This project would research ideas from the session.

-Preferred Qualifications/Prerequisites: pre-major, Junior, or Senior in UEPP; interest in affordable housing; interest in collaborating with students/staff from WWU, WCC and BTC.
+• interest in collaborating with students/staff from WWU, WCC and BTC

 Link to Brainstormed Ideas: Creatively Housing College Students in Whatcom County